ndy-s/puppet-browser/README.md

 > [!CAUTION]
 > This requires permission from your browser, so you need to accept the confirmation when it appears.

 It turns out clipboard access only works reliably on `https` or `localhost`.
-If automatic copy/paste doesn’t work, a manual popup will show up asking you to paste or copy the content.
+If automatic copy/paste doesn't work, a manual popup will show up asking you to paste or copy the content.
 Just follow the instructions in the popup and it should work.
 Even with permissions, some browsers can still block clipboard actions in certain situations, so having this manual fallback makes sure everything runs smoothly.

 ### Action Queue
 Another challenge I faced is that event listeners and Socket.IO emit/on events are not executed sequentially.
 Actions might overlap if sent at the same time.
 To fix this, I implemented a [`queue.js`](https://github.com/ndy-s/puppet-browser/blob/main/lib/queue.js), where all actions are recorded and processed sequentially.